tonky/cv/README.md

 Not-yet-public internal startup

 * started main backend service from scratch with Gitlab CD/CD pipelines for dev and prod environments(golang, k8s, helm)
-* prototyped and implemented security model for external service(REST: headers or )
+* prototyped and implemented security model for external service(REST: headers or query/payload args)
 * discussed and implemented several integrations with internal and external services(HTTP proxy, GRPC and/or REST APIs)
 * implemented unit, integration and E2E tests(dockertest, k3s)